Almantask/Java-Homework/README.md

 Add the remaining conversions to ML: OZ, POUND, GALLON, QUART, PINT, CUP, FL_OUNCE, TBSP, TSP.

+Hint: create a function which uses a switch statement for checking for unit and then returning the right amount for it.

 ## Console conversion (EASY)

 Create a class called `ReceipePrompt`, with a public method `void run()`, which calls two private methods: